timothyckl/BED-CA1/README.md

 # SP IT!

 ## Checklist
-- [ ] redo tables as some endpoint need to use table join operation
+- [x] Redo tables as some endpoint need to use table join operation
+- [ ] Create routes
+    - [ ] Create user routes.
+    - [ ] Create category routes.
+    - [ ] Create product routes.
+    - [ ] Create interest routes.
+- [ ] Create additional/advanced features.
+    - [ ] Endpoint to upload/store images.
+        - [ ] Validate file format.
+Only accept .jpg / .png and less than 1MB.
+    - [ ] Hash passwords to store into db.
+        - [ ] Generate random salt specific to each userid.
+    - [ ] Action logging system with timestamp and who did what.

 ### Features